vyasaman/python-shopping-cart/README.md

 # python-shopping-cart
-open it with command prompt for better experience.
+open it with command prompt for better experience and not with idle.